EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ### Anonymizing Bipartite Graph
 An example of private associations.
-The table _Customer_-_Product_ contains sensible informations.
+The table $n:n$ _Customer_-_Product_ contains sensible informations and it can also be represented as a bipartite graph.

 ![[PrivateAssociationsExample.png]]